Connect to TRON network¶

-The TRON network is mainly divided into the main network, the Shasta test network, the Nile test network and the private network.
-Therefore, for the Java-Tron client software, it can be connected to any TRON network by modifying the configuration items in the configuration file.
-At present, the Shasta testnet does not support adding a new node, but the Nile testnet supports it.
+The TRON network is mainly divided into the Mainnet, Nile Testnet, Shasta Testnet and Private Network.
+Therefore, for the java-tron client, you can connect it to any TRON network by modifying the configuration items in the configuration file.
+Currently, among the testnets, the Shasta Testnet does not support node joining, while the Nile Testnet does.

 node.discovery = {